RobTillaart/TLC5917/README.md

 #### PWM

-It might be possible to use a PWM pin on the **outputEnable** line to dim the LEDS.
+It might be possible to use a PWM signal on the **outputEnable** pin to dim the LEDS.
 This is neither tested nor supported by the library.
 Note that writing to the TLC5917 needs a HIGH **outputEnable** so the PWM value needs to be set again after each **write()**.